Marketa Lazarová: Part 2

-When the captain's regiment arrives at the stronghold with Adam as a captive, Kozlík allows the four back inside.
+Bernard, a wandering priest, happens upon Lazar's settlement, where the captain's soldiers knock him out and steal his sheep.
+After traveling away from the settlement, the soldiers are killed and robbed by Adam and an accomplice, but the captain and additional soldiers arrive and take Adam captive.
+Kristian's father demands Adam be killed, but the captain forces Adam to lead them to Kozlik.
+In a flashback we learn that Alexandra and Adam previously engaged in incest, during which he was bitten by a venomous snake on the arm.
+Kozlik chopped off Adam's arm to give him a chance to survive but otherwise left the siblings' fate to the gods, telling Alexandra that if he died she would be killed.
+In the present, Bernard wanders to Kozlik's fortification, where he eats his own sheep for a meal, learning this only afterward.
+When the captain's regiment arrives at the stronghold with Adam, Kozlík allows Mikolas to join the others back inside.

 In an initial rash attack, the captain is repulsed but Adam dies.
 He then mounts a successful second attack.
 Kristian sees Alexandra chased by the attackers and is torn between loyalty to his father and love for her.
 He stumbles away beaten while a dream-like flashback shows him explaining his love for Alexandra and their future child to his dismayed father.
-He reaches Lazar's abandoned settlement and meets Bernard, a priest and former victim of the robber clan.
-He collapses, recovers, and walks through a pack of wolves back into the woods.
+Kristian reaches Roháček calling out for Alexandra, finds the settlement partially burned down and abandoned with the exception for Bernard, and wanders away.
 Meanwhile, Alexandra, Mikoláš, and Marketa have escaped the captain, who has taken Kozlík captive to Boleslav.
-Alexandra finds Kristian crawling through the woods and hits him on the head with a stone.
+Alexandra finds Kristian crawling through the woods and kills him.
 Kristian's father eventually finds her and demands to know where his body is buried, and finally she is arrested.

 Marketa returns to Lazar, who survived, but he rejects her.
 In a trance-like state, she travels to the nunnery and begins to take her vows just as Mikoláš attempts to free Kozlík from the Boleslav dungeon.
 A child finds her and takes her arm.
 She leaves the ceremony to find Mikoláš dying in the castle courtyard from wounds suffered in the attempt.
-The captain marries Mikoláš and Marketa on the spot.
-Kozlík sees the marriage and is taken away while Mikoláš dies.
+The captain marries Mikoláš and Marketa on the spot, and Mikoláš dies immediately afterward.
+Kozlík and Alexandra are present for the marriage, and then he is led toward his execution and she is taken to the prison.
 Brother Bernard finds Marketa in the wilderness and offers to travel with her in search of a new life.
 In the final scene, Marketa wanders on as the narrator reveals that she and Alexandra each had a son and that Marketa breastfed both boys.